mrstruijk/Doorbell/README.md

 I like the bell as it is, so I didn't want to replace it with something like a [Ring doorbell](https://nl-nl.ring.com/pages/doorbells).

 So I needed something that detects motion at the bell-end, and is able to send this wirelessly to another device, which in turn can somehow let me know things are happening.
 I settled on a Pi Pico W with a tilt-switch as motion detection as the sender, attached to the doorbell, A Pi Zero acts as the receiver, attached to a regular light in my office on the other side of the house.
-The latter can also be a Pi Pico W or similar.
-If so, change the `mqttclient.py` code where needed.

-In my case the Pi Zero W (receiver) is also the one running the MQTT broker, and that the receiver and the Pi Pico W (sender) are on the same WiFi network.
-You could run the MQTT from another device, as long as this one is always on.

 ----
 # Hardware